Dr Andreas Rühmkorf

 - Rühmkorf A (2009) eBay on the European Playing Field: A Comparative Case Analysis of L'Oréal v eBay.
 SCRIPTed A Journal of Law, Technology and Society(3), 685-701.

-- Rühmkorf A (2017) The United Kingdom In du Plessis J (Ed.), Disqualification of Company Directors: A Comparative Analysis of the Law in the UK, Australia, South Africa, the US and Germany (pp. 32-68).
-Routledge
+- Rühmkorf A & du Plessis JJ (2017) The United Kingdom, Disqualification of Company Directors: A Comparative Analysis of the Law in the UK, Australia, South Africa, the US and Germany (pp. 32-68).

 - Rühmkorf A (2017) Global sourcing through foreign subsidiaries and suppliers: Challenges for Corporate Social Responsibility In De Jonge A & Tomasic R (Ed.), Research Handbook on Transnational Corporations Edward Elgar View this article in WRRO